maryam246/Web-Scraping/README.md

 # Web Scraping and File Handling with Python

 In `web_scraping.py` Python script allows you to perform web scraping of Google search results.
 It fetches and displays the title and URL of the first search result and saves this information in a text file.
-This README provides an overview of the code and how to run it.

 ## Code Explanation